HSV-AI/spaceapps2022/README.md

 ### TODO
 - upgrade to cross encoder after sematic search has narrowed it down for better results
-- switch to returning the raw pdf instead of the text
+- upgrade requests to scrapy or something better